How to Lose Weight Over 40: A Luxe Guide for Women

 Formal exercise matters, but so does NEAT (Non-Exercise Activity Thermogenesis).
 That’s the fancy term for all the movement you do outside structured workouts.

-Increase your daily movement with these elegant additions:
+Increase your daily movement with these intentional additions:

 • Take phone calls while walking around your home or garden